lsst-sqre/sqr-039/index.rst

 - Authorization decisions can use data that is too complex to easily serialize into the authentication credentials.
 - Tokens are smaller (although still not small enough to use with HTTP Basic authentication).

-For the Rubin Science Platform, it is important to be able to change authorization information (particularly group information) without asking people to log out, log in again, and replace their tokens.
+For the Science Platform, it is important to be able to change authorization information (particularly group information) without asking people to log out, log in again, and replace their tokens.
 There will likely be significant use of ad hoc groups and interactive correction of group membership, which should be as smooth for the user as possible.
 The requirements also call for non-expiring API tokens, and requiring them to be reissued when group membership changes would be disruptive.